My Students' Theses (and Other Papers)

 -

-Derek K. Wise, John Baez, Aristide Baratin and Laurent Freidel, Infinite-Dimensional
+Derek K. Wise, John C. Baez, Aristide Baratin and Laurent Freidel, Infinite-Dimensional

 -

-did a postdoc at the University of Western Ontario and is now at
+postdoc at the University of Western Ontario, then worked at Instituto

-did his thesis on extended topological quantum field theories and
+State University.
+He did his thesis on extended topological quantum

-quantum gravity.
-He gave a precise definition of "extended
+field theories and quantum gravity.
+He gave a precise definition of

-TQFT", and showed the Dijkgraaf–Witten model gives one of
+'extended TQFT', and showed the Dijkgraaf–Witten model gives one

-these, in any dimension.
-As a warmup for this, he wrote a paper on a
+of these, in any dimension.
+As a warmup for this, he wrote a paper on

 n-dimensional cobordisms between manifolds with boundary.